 If you or your children are victims of domestic violence, abuse or harassment, your first step should be to determine what legal resources are available to you.
 In general, the courts will make emergency orders for domestic violence, elder or dependent adult abuse, civil harassment, and workplace harassment.
 When deciding if a protective order is available and justified, the courts will look at the relationship between the victim and the alleged abuser, and then follow pre-determined guidelines on what proof needs to be supplied and what protections are available.

 Generally speaking, Domestic Violence is defined as abuse, violence, or threats of violence that occur between the following: married or registered domestic partners, divorced or separated individuals, individuals that are or have been in a romantic relationship, individuals who reside at the same household and maintain more than a “just roommates” relationship, and individuals who are closely related (parents, grandparents, siblings, in-laws, etc.).
-Abuse is defined as physical or sexual assault, harassment, stalking, threats, vandalism to personal property, and behavior that makes the victim reasonable afraid of serious injury.
-Verbal abuse is also considered an actionable offense, as is any behavior that would reasonable induce fear of injury or violence.
+Abuse is defined as physical or sexual assault, harassment, stalking, threats, vandalism to personal property, and behavior that makes the victim reasonably afraid of serious injury.
+Verbal abuse is also considered an actionable offense, as is any behavior that would reasonably induce fear of injury or violence.

 Making a Safety Plan

 While you prepare to file your paperwork for emergency protective orders, it is important that you take steps to ensure your safety as well as the safety of your family.
-The National Domestic Violence Hotline (http://www.thehotline.org/help/path-to-safety/) contains information on preparing a safety plan and how to stay safe before, during, and after an attack.
+The National Domestic Violence Hotline (https://www.thehotline.org/help/path-to-safety/) contains information on preparing a safety plan and how to stay safe before, during, and after an attack.
 You will want to have an escape plan in place, along with access to a telephone and anything else that can be used to protect and defend yourself and your family from your attacker.
 If possible, call 911 as soon as you suspect an attack is forthcoming, or in the event that an attack has already started.
-Have a packed bag ready, and make sure to identify neighbors or close friends or family that can take you in or contact the police in the event you are attacked.
+Consider having a packed bag ready, and make sure to identify neighbors or close friends or family that can take you in or contact the police in the event you are attacked.
 Establish a code word you can use to signal to your children, family, friends, and neighbors that you are in danger and the police should be notified.
-For more information on safety plans, visit the National Domestic Violence Hotline at http://www.thehotline.org/help/path-to-safety/.
+For more information on safety plans, visit the National Domestic Violence Hotline at https://www.thehotline.org/help/path-to-safety/.

-The courts general recognize three types of situations eligible for restraining orders: domestic violence, civil harassment, and workplace violence or harassment.
+The courts generally recognize three types of situations eligible for restraining orders: domestic violence, civil harassment, and workplace violence or harassment.
 Within these categories, restraining orders can be further broken down into Temporary Restraining Orders (TRO), Permanent Restraining Orders, and Criminal Protective Restraining Order.
 A TRO usually lasts about a month and is intended to protect you and your family in the time period leading up to your court date.
 When a Permanent Restraining Order is granted, the protective orders are in place for a certain number of years (usually five or more), with the option to renew the protective orders at the end of the initial time period.
 Criminal Protective Orders, sometimes called “stay away orders”, can be granted when there is proof of violence or significant abuse to either an elder or dependent adult where the criminal charges against the alleged abuser have also been filed.
 Criminal Protective Orders are general granted during an ongoing criminal case, and the orders can remain in effect for several years after the criminal case has been resolved, at the discretion of the court.

 The Restraining Order Process